single battery garage refurbishment Stratford before

 Similar to Marley and Leofric Models in that they feature 16″ wide wall panels that are 7′ high.
 Not tongued and grooved like Marley.
 Manufacturer went out of business about 10 years ago.
 Can be converted to System X fronts and Roller Shutter Doors.
 Few examples around.

-battery garage refurbishment DSCN0021
+battery garage refurbishment - System C

 System E